sendwithus/docs/v1/send.md

    - address                -- The sender's email address
    - reply_to               -- The sender's reply-to address
    - name                   -- The sender's name
-- email_data                -- Object containing email template data
+- template_data             -- Object containing email template data
 - tags (optional)           -- Array of tags (as strings). _Tags are passed to your ESP as Categories, Tags, etc._
 - headers (options)         -- Object contain SMTP headers to be included with the email
 - inline (optional)         -- Inline attachment object (see example)